sbrser/selfhostedviya/README.md

 This project allow you to install Viya in a single Virtual Machine at Microsoft Azure.
 Follow the steps below to install.

+# Pré-requisites

+- Azure Subscription
+- Your Azure User Account should belong to Azure Subscription Roles "Owner" or "Contributor"

 # Open the cloud Shell at the Azure Portal

 https://portal.azure.com/